hgeorge82/Engineering_4_Notebook/README.md

 ### Code

 ### Reflection
-This assignemtn was fairly simple.
-I just needed a few things to be explained and  in easiar terms &nbsp;
+For this assignment what was needed was a 180 micro servo in order fr &nbsp;

 ### Test Link